-What educational opportunities are there for my children at Deep Springs?
+What educational opportunities are available for my children at Deep Springs?

 Although Deep Springs’ students may offer to tutor children in some subjects, this is not expected of students, and student tutoring should not be treated as a substitute for accredited schooling.

-Faculty: Deep Springs’ faculty members are encouraged but not obligated to participate in labor at the college.
-Students often spend more than twenty hours each week laboring around the campus, and faculty who educate themselves in the labor aspect of students’ lives often find the work to be illuminating and rewarding.
+Faculty: Faculty members are encouraged, but not obligated, to participate in labor at the College.
+Students spend at least twenty hours each week laboring around the campus, and faculty who educate themselves in the labor aspect of students’ lives often find the work to be illuminating and rewarding.
 Students generally welcome faculty involvement.

 How will my application be reviewed?